 To this end, we surveyed 986 graduates based in our London offices to gain a better understanding of what factors drive graduates’ decisions to rent, the cost to our employees and what more we could do to support them.

 For over 50 per cent of the respondents, the cost of renting equated to 40 per cent or more of their net salary.
 72 per cent of respondents said they would consider living with other Deloitte employees.

 Using this insight, we created a pathway for our staff to secure better quality, more affordable purpose designed and managed private accommodation.
-We launched a new partnership with Get Living London, to provide a bespoke, easy to follow Pathway for 100 graduates to accommodation at East Village.
+We launched a new partnership with Get Living, to provide a bespoke, easy to follow Pathway for 100 graduates to accommodation at East Village.

 While this is a promising start, we are seeking to scale up this commitment through new partnerships.
 We have already extended our partner network to TIPI in Wembley, and looking to deliver innovative solutions and help our people find good homes to live in.

 It is not just about building homes, but about building communities, and creating strong local economies within them.
 If we forget that we will repeat the mistakes of the past.

 We need more Place Based Platforms – linking housing to economic growth, linking tenures and types of housing to people.
 These platforms should be led by local authorities in partnership with Housing Associations, housebuilders, employers and Homes England.